 Once the data are finalized, they are not revised.
 For analyses, data are sometimes adjusted to constant dollars for comparison with data from other years, but only current dollars are kept on the file.

-The data for these products are derived from an early file from CRA.
+The data for these products are derived from an early file from the Canada Revenue Agency.
 They benefit from timeliness, but lose some accuracy because of it.
-This preliminary T1 tax file contains about 97% of the records on the file received four to five months later.
+This preliminary T1 tax file contains typically about 97% of the records on the file received four to five months later.
 In 2019, it is likely that more late filers were missed due to the pandemic.